idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis)
 ##### 1(Genesis).1:31 to .2:3 Very Good, Sabbath Rest, Fall of Satan Timing?
 (CONTINUED)

-[/2:1 The heavens, the earth, and all their vast array were finished.
+<blockquote><span class="bbq">/2:1 The heavens, the earth, and all their vast array were finished.
 2 On the seventh day God finished his work which he had done; and he rested on the seventh day from all his work which he had done.
-3 God blessed the seventh day, and made it holy, because he rested in it from all his work of creation which he had done./]
+3 God blessed the seventh day, and made it holy, because he rested in it from all his work of creation which he had done./</span></blockquote>

 Very good is said to be about as close to perfection as you could get in the Hebrew language, suggesting what we do see played out in Genesis 3, that there is still a potential for a Fall, but that otherwise humans and indeed all else were unfallen.